prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 ## Mobile API

-The Pure In-App Bidding integration is similar to the integration of regular Ad SDK with Prebid in the role of the Ad Server.
+The integration and usage of the Rendering API are similar to any other Ad SDK.
+It sends the bid requests to the Prebid Server and renders the winning bid.

 ![In-App Bidding with Prebid](/assets/images/prebid-mobile/modules/rendering/Prebid-In-App-Bidding-Overview-Pure-Prebid.png)